Magecart building momentum since 2000s

 “Magecart is a prominent criminal syndicate and focuses on skimming customer data from web forms to gain credit card numbers and personally identifiable information (PII).”

 Magecart is a criminal specialism we are seeing more and more of targeting ecommerce websites.
 Where specialist developers will create ‘kits’ built with the intention of stealing credit card data from online stores but often take no part in the criminal act itself.
 The ‘kit’ creators earn money either by selling their ‘kits' or by entering into profit-sharing agreements with groups who eventually go on to commit the attack and share the commission between them.
+Companies affected by Magecart include:

 The criminals earn money based on the value of the organization’s data being targeted and is set by those running the illicit stores.
 However, criminals aren’t biased and will be attracted to any website harnessing credit card data as they look to exploit outdated software vulnerabilities and it isn’t just an issue fit for the biggest online retailers.
 Criminals aren’t fussy as they look for the easiest means to maximize their criminal intent and shouldn’t be ignored.
 Routinely we see criminals gain access to various compromised websites via e-commerce content management systems (CMS), proving how important it is for all online ecommerce businesses to secure all their web apps to ensure the door remains firmly shut to these attacks.